gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

 ..  container:: justify

-    The first line 'Na2SO4 solution' is just a comment, the second line is the total number of atoms, and the last line is the box dimension in nanometer, here 3.36 nm by 3.36 nm by 3.36 nm.
+    The first line *Na2SO4 solution* is just a comment, the second line is the total number of atoms, and the last line is the box dimension in nanometer, here 3.36 nm by 3.36 nm by 3.36 nm.
 Between the second and the last lines, there is one line per atom.
 Each line indicates, from left to right, the residue Id (the atoms of the same